 - Longer-term duration

-Before buying any vehicle, it’s always worth investing a few dollars to check the VIN number against a database.
-An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, and Vin cloning.
+Before pulling the lever on a Merc or any vehicle, it’s always worth investing just a few dollars to check the VIN number against the vehicle database.
+An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, Vin cloning, and many other pitfalls.

 You may find these articles useful: